johnfrenchxyz/UGA/CAES/README.md

 ##Completed:

+- Gave functionality to the image slider caption classes.
 - Created an image container that crops the image in the portrait gallery / hall of fame component instead of distorting the image.
 Also moved component to flexbox.
 - Added style for the description of the scholarship component.
 - Added caption-bottom-left, caption-bottom-right, caption-top-left, and caption-top-right to the CSS.
 Tell Robby and see if he has added it to the dialog JSP.